keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 - Germany and expansion into neigbhouring democracies that were drawing back into themselves as the imperial project collapsed
 - The thousand year realm myth
 - The centre of the hegemon was no longer safe with modern technological developments.
 With the V2 you could hit the capital regardless of whether the sun ever set on your holdings.
 There *is* no buffer
+- Geographic empire becomes obsolete, but the logic of centralization persists even when it doesn't make sense anymore.
 - The Blitz
 - Delia Derbyshire
 - Maths and physics at Cambridge to make *sounds* not plot the trajectories of bombs